ToumiYassine/PL300/pl-300-reponses.md

 From	Visual	options	in	Report	settings,	select	Use	the	modern	visual	header	with	updated	styling	options.
 D.
 From	Tabular	Editor,	create	a	new	perspective.
+Answer:
+B
+Explanation:
+From	Report	settings,	select	Personalize	visuals.

+---

+## Question 233
+**Énoncé de la question :**
+Change	the	icons	to	use	a	different	shape	for	each	color.
+You	have	a	Power	BI	report	that	contains	one	visual.
+You	need	to	provide	users	with	the	ability	to	change	the	visual	type	without	affecting	the	view	for	other	users.
+What	should	you	do?
+A.
+From	the	Bookmarks	pane,	select	Focus	mode,	and	then	select	Add.
+B.
+From	Report	settings,	select	Personalize	visuals.
+C.
+From	Visual	options	in	Report	settings,	select	Use	the	modern	visual	header	with	updated	styling	options.
+D.
+From	Tabular	Editor,	create	a	new	perspective.
+Answer:
+B
+Explanation:
 From	Report	settings,	select	Personalize	visuals.
 HOTSPOT
 -